 Best time to visit Iceland

 So, you’ve seen the pictures that look like scenes from another planet and maybe a few films that look like CGI but turn out to have been filmed in Iceland.
-You probably know that Iceland is your next dream destination, so the only question left is when to visit.
+You probably know that Iceland is your next dream destination.
+So, the only question left is when is the best time to visit Iceland.

-Don’t worry, we’ll get to the bottom of it with you, by highlighting the best of every season so you can choose for yourself.
+Don’t worry, we’ll get to the bottom of it with you, by highlighting the best (and a little bit of the worst) of every season, their characteristics, pros and cons, so you can choose the optimal time for you to travel to Iceland before booking your cheap flight to ReykjavikLink opens in a new tab.

 Visit Iceland in winter

 This is obviously our darkest hour, that time of year from November to February where the nights seem endless and the weather is somewhat unpredictable.
 This is also our most magical hour.
-Keep in mind that Icelanders are champions at keeping it cozy so during these winter months, you’ll see just how far we’ll go when it comes to candlelit dinners and fairy string lights in trees.
+Icelanders have a close relationship with their folklore and key magical holidaysLink opens in a new tab are the winter solstice, New Year’s Eve and Epiphany (January 6).
+Epiphany comes with huge bonfires, songs and fireworks and lots and lots of elves.
+Keep in mind that during this “dark mode,” Icelanders are champions at keeping it cozy so over the winter months, you’ll see just how far we’ll go when it comes to candlelit dinners and fairy string lights in trees.
 Speaking of lights, this is prime time for the northern lights.
 With an abundance of darkness, all you need is clear skies and some activity to marvel up at the natural wonder that is the northern lights.
 They are always unique, unforgettable and truly extraordinary.

 Pros: Northern lights galore